-Most of the concerts are held in the beautiful setting of the Church of St John the Baptist, Church Lane, Churchill, BS25 5QW.
+Most concerts are held in the beautiful setting of the Church of St John the Baptist, Church Lane, Churchill, BS25 5QW.
 Churchill Academy is very close and easy to find!

 St John the Baptist Church